Jayz-lab/Jayz-lab/README.md

 (HTML, CSS, JavaScript, command line, git, GitHub, Agile & Scrum methodology, Bootstrap, React, Mochajs)

 🤔 I’m looking for help with:
+- Breaking into the industry
 - JavaScript
 - Python

-and anything relating to Programming and Cybersecurity.
+- and anything relating to Programming and Cybersecurity.

 📫 How to reach me: